Hex052/project-euler/README.md

 # project-euler
-My work on project euler problems.
+My work on problems for Project Euler.
+For fun and practice.